valerioleo/website/docs/examples/understanding_template.md

     // Optional: Verify receipt to confirm that recipients will also be able to verify your receipt receipt.verify(METHOD_NAME_ID)
-        .expect("Code you have proven should successfully verify; did you specify the correct method ID?");
+        .expect("Code you have proven should successfully verify; did you specify the correct image ID?");
 }

 ```